W4ngatang/sent-bias/README.md

 ### Universal Sentence Encoder (Google)

-Universal Sentence Encoder weights will be downloaded and cached at runtime.
+Universal Sentence Encoder weights will be downloaded from [Universal Sentence Encoder repo] (https://github.com/tensorflow/tfjs-models/tree/master/universal-sentence-encoder) and cached at runtime.
 Set `TFHUB_CACHE_DIR` in your environment to a directory you'd like them to be saved to; otherwise they will be saved to `/tmp/tfhub_modules`.
 For example, if using bash, run this before running Universal Sentence Encoder bias tests or put it in your `~/.bashrc` and start a new shell session to run bias tests:

 ```
 export TFHUB_CACHE_DIR=/data/tfhub_cache